lucasrla/papicu/_posts/2021-02-01-post-with-bells-and-whistles.md

 ## Sidenotes

-Papicu supports footnotes[^3] out-of-the-box thanks to Jekyll and kramdown.
+Papicu supports footnotes[^3] out of the box thanks to Jekyll and kramdown.

 [^3]: This is a footnote.